Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/08/the-dunning-kruger-snap.md

     - Psychology
 tags:
     - 'Dunning-Kruger Effect'
+description: The Dunning-Kruger Snap is the jarring realisation that the effect applies to you, not just others.
+Embrace this moment of self-awareness to become a better human.
 ---

 This is a short post, which assumes you are already familiar with the Dunning-Kruger Effect.